MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-custom-extensions.md

 ## Use the Page Diagnostics for SharePoint tool to analyze custom extensions

 The Page Diagnostics for SharePoint tool is a browser extension for the new Microsoft Edge (https://www.microsoft.com/edge) and Chrome browsers that analyzes both SharePoint Online modern portal and classic publishing site pages.
+The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
+To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

-This tool only works for SharePoint Online, and cannot be used on a SharePoint system page.
+>[!NOTE] The Page Diagnostics tool only works for SharePoint Online, and cannot be used on a SharePoint system page.

+When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about custom extensions that exceed the baseline metric in the **Extensions are impacting load time** result in the _Diagnostic tests_ pane.

 Possible results include:

 - **Attention required** (red): Any _custom_ extension that takes longer than **one** second to load.
 Total load time as displayed in test results is broken down by module load and init.
 - **No action required** (green): No extension is taking longer than **one** seconds to load.

-If an **extension is impacting page load time** the result appears in the **Attention required** section of the results, click the results to see details about which extension is loading slowly.
+If an extension is impacting page load time, the result appears in the **Attention required** section of the results.
+Click the result to see details about which extension is loading slowly.
 Future updates to the Page Diagnostics for SharePoint tool may include updates to analysis rules, so please ensure you always have the latest version of the tool.

 ![Page load time results](media/page-diagnostics-for-spo/pagediag-extensions-load-time.png)